 Report a side effect of cannabis products

-Users of medicinal cannabis (cannabis products) and relatives can report side effects to these products by using our Danish e-form.
+If you use medicinal cannabis or are close to someone who do, you can report side effects from such products by using our Danish e-form.

-You will find it helpful to have the pack of medicinal cannabis (cannabis product) with you when you fill in the details about the product.
+You will find it helpful to have the pack of medicinal cannabis ready to fill in the details about the product.

 It takes about ten minutes to complete the e-form.

-If you have questions along the way or cannot use the e-form to report the side effect, please call us on +45 4488 9595.
+If you have questions along the way or cannot use the e-form to make a report, please call us on +45 4488 9595.

-You should always contact your doctor if you or your relative experience side effects.
-Your doctor can assess whether the side effect should lead to a change in treatment.
+You should always tell your doctor if you, a relative or someone close to you experience side effects.
+Your doctor can assess if the side effect means you should receive a different treatment.

 What is a side effect?

-A side effect (sometimes called an adverse reaction) is an unwanted effect caused by medicinal cannabis (cannabis product).
+A side effect is an unwanted effect caused by medicinal cannabis.

 A side effect could be: